 New Zealand borders and visa processing

-New Zealand’s borders are currently closed, except for New Zealand citizens and permanent residents.
+New Zealand’s borders are currently closed, except for New Zealand citizens, permanent residents, or those able to enter the country via an alternative border exemption (e.g. Trans-Tasman bubble).

-It remains unclear if any new international students will be able to enter New Zealand in time for studies in semester 2 (July) 2021.
+As a result, unfortunately it is unlikely that new international students will be able to enter New Zealand in time for on-campus studies in semester 1 (February) 2022.

 - Distance learning – existing programmes and papers designed to be delivered by distance learning: otago.ac.nz/courses/distance_study/otago002148.html

-- Online - a selection of papers and programmes that would normally only be delivered on-campus will be temporarily delivered online in order to support students that are unable to attend classes in person due to COVID-19: otago.ac.nz/coronavirus/otago743194.html
+- Online – a selection of papers and programmes that would normally only be delivered on-campus will be temporarily delivered online in order to support students that are unable to attend classes in person due to COVID-19

-The University of Otago is pleased to advise that international offshore applicants who are admitted to start full-time studies in 2021 online in either the Bachelor of Commerce (BCom), Bachelor of Arts (BA), or Bachelor of Arts and Commerce (BACom) programmes will receive a Vice Chancellor’s Scholarship for International Students (Online) valued at NZ$10,000.
+International offshore applicants who are admitted to start online, full-time Bachelor’s degree studies in 2022 for available online programmes, will receive a Vice Chancellor’s Scholarship for International Students (Online) valued at NZ$10,000.

-The scholarship will be credited to the student’s 2021-tuition fees account.
+The scholarship will be credited to the student’s 2022 tuition fees account.

-The University of Otago is pleased to advise that international offshore applicants who are admitted to start full-time studies in 2021 online in any of the available online master’s degrees or postgraduate diplomas will be considered for a merit-based Otago International Excellence Scholarship (Online), valued at NZ$10,000.
+International offshore applicants who are admitted to start online, full-time studies in 2022 in any of the available online master’s degrees or postgraduate diplomas will be considered for a merit-based Otago International Excellence Scholarship (Online), valued at NZ$10,000.

-The scholarship will be credited to the student’s 2021-tuition fees account.
+The scholarship will be credited to the student’s 2022 tuition fees account.

-Online English Language and Foundation Year Studies and Scholarships
+Online English Language and Foundation Studies Certificate – studies and scholarships

-The University of Otago Language Centre and Foundation Year offers online delivery of the Foundation Year Certificate as well as several English language options, including:
+Otago offers the Foundation Studies Certificate online, as well as several English language options, including:

 - English for Otago